anirranjan/ACM-Research-Coding-Challenge/README.md

 Given the following dataset in `ClusterPlot.csv`, determine the number of clusters by using any clustering algorithm. **You're allowed to use any Python library you want to implement this**, just document which ones you used in this README file.
 Try to complete this as soon as possible.

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.

+Nirranjan Akilan - ACM Research Coding Challenge solution:
+I used the pandas library to read in the CSV file, scikit library to use KMeans, and matplotlib to display my findings.
+I was able to get to my solution by using the Elbow Method, a method that uses k means for a range of values and calculates the error for each value.
+The value that results in the shape of the elbow would be the number of clusters in the given dataset.
+(Source for Elbow Method code: https://stackoverflow.com/questions/19197715/scikit-learn-k-means-elbow-criterion#:~:text=Elbow%20Criterion%20Method%3A,of%20squared%20errors%20(SSE).)